 If you painted with acrylic paints, then you can dry them naturally, with a hair dryer or in the oven, according to the recommendations of the first master class on the dotted plates.

-MASTER-CLASS №3: ART PAINTING BY HAND WITH BRUSHES
+MASTER-CLASS №3: ART PAINTING plates with acrylic paint

 - Artistic synthetic brushes of different shapes and sizes;